 Those applying as degree candidates must apply to either the M.A. program or the Ph.D. program.
 The M.A. degree may be taken either as a terminal degree or as preparation for doctoral work; those applying to the M.A. program should have (or be completing) a bachelor's degree in communication or a related field.
 Applicants to the Ph.D. program should have (or be completing) a master's degree in communication or a related field.
 Persons who have earned (or are completing) a bachelor's degree who plan eventuallyto pursue doctoral work should apply to the M.A. program; when they are near completion of the master's degree, they may apply to enter the Ph.D. program.

 Ordinarily, applications are considered only for admission for the Fall semester (mid-year entry is discouraged and approved only in unusual circumstances).
-The deadline for completion of application files is January 15.
-The Admissions Committee begins formal review of applications in early February.
+The deadline for completion of application files is December 15.
+The Admissions Committee begins formal review of applications soon after.

 The Admissions Committee considers the complete record of the candidate in reaching a decision.
 The required minimum academic grade point average (for the final 60 semester hours or 90 quarter hours of undergraduate work) is 3.0 on a four-point scale; normally, those admitted have a grade point average above this minimum.
 GRE scores must be submitted, but there is no required minimum.
 Ideally, applicants to the M.A. program will have at least sixteen semester hours of undergraduate credit in communication, but this is not a prerequisite to admission; applicants to the Ph.D. program should have strong academic records in their master's programs.
 The Committee on Graduate Admissions and Financial Aid considers all candidates in the applicant pool, then makes offers of admission beginning with the most highly qualified candidates and working down until all available spaces in the following year's graduate class have been filled.
 That is, admission is based not on meeting minimum requirements but rather by ranking high in comparison to other candidates in the applicant pool.